eficode-academy/git-katas/basic-staging/README.md

 You live in your own repository.
 There is a file called file.txt

-1. Run `. setup.sh`
+1. Run `. setup.sh` (or `.\setup.ps1` in PowerShell)
 1. What's the content of file.txt?
-1. Overwrite the content in file.txt: `echo 2 > file.txt` to change the state of your file in the working directory
+1. Overwrite the content in file.txt: `echo 2 > file.txt` to change the state of your file in the working directory (or `sc file.txt '2'` in PowerShell)
 1. What does `git diff` tell you?
 1. What does `git diff --staged` tell you? why is this blank?
 1. Run `git add file.txt` to stage your changes from the working directory.
 1. What does `git diff` tell you?
 1. What does `git diff --staged` tell you?
-1. Overwrite the content in file.txt: `echo 3 > file.txt` to change the state of your file in the working directory.
+1. Overwrite the content in file.txt: `echo 3 > file.txt` to change the state of your file in the working directory (or `sc file.txt '3'` in PowerShell).
 1. What does `git diff` tell you?
 1. What does `git diff --staged` tell you?
 1. Explain what is happening